Homeland Security secretary expected to leave

 It’s unclear who would replace her.
 The job requires Senate confirmation and there is no deputy secretary.
 Under Secretary for Management Claire Grady would be the acting head if Nielsen left.

-Associated Press Writer Catherine Lucey contributed to this report.
+Associated Press Writers Catherine Lucey and Jonathan Lemire contributed to this report.